aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/scrollbaractivexcontrol/_index.md

 ```

-Gets and sets whether the SpinButton or ScrollBar is oriented vertically or horizontally.
+whether the SpinButton or ScrollBar is oriented vertically or horizontally.

 **Returns:**
 int